ksassnowski/venture-docs/docs/usage/preparing-your-jobs.md

 # Preparing your Jobs

-This package works similar to how [job batching](https://laravel.com/docs/8.x/queues#job-batching) works in Laravel 8.
-To make our jobs usable inside a workflow, we need to add the `WorkflowStep` trait to our jobs.
+To make our jobs able to be run inside a workflow, all we need to do is use the `WorkflowStep` trait that comes with this package.

 ```php{5,9}
 <?php